hydraulic-software/github-desktop/README.md

 * Fractional rollouts aren't currently supported.
 You can have a beta channel though just by creating two different sites.

 On macOS the [Sparkle 2 framework](https://sparkle-project.org/) is used instead of Squirrel.Mac.

+Because Sparkle, Windows and Conveyor provide update UI the equivalent code in the app can be deleted, along with the code to drive
+Electron Packager.

 ## License